St. Clair's defeat

 St. Clair's defeat, also known as the Battle of the Wabash, the Battle of Wabash River or the Battle of a Thousand Slain, was a battle fought on 4 November 1791 in the Northwest Territory of the United States.
-The U.S. Army faced the Western Confederacy of Native Americans, as part of the Northwest Indian War.
+The U.S. Army faced the Northwestern Confederacy of Native Americans as part of the Northwest Indian War.
 It was "the most decisive defeat in the history of the American military" and its largest defeat ever by Native Americans.

 The Native Americans were led by Little Turtle of the Miamis, Blue Jacket of the Shawnees, and Buckongahelas of the Delawares (Lenape).
-The war party numbered more than 1,000 warriors, including many Potawatomis from eastern Michigan.
+The war party numbered over 1,000 warriors, including many Potawatomis from eastern Michigan.
 The opposing force of about 1,000 Americans was led by General Arthur St. Clair.
-The forces of the American Indian confederacy attacked at dawn, taking St. Clair's men by surprise.
-Of the 1,000 officers and men that St. Clair led into battle, only 24 escaped unharmed.
+A surprise Native American attack at dawn overwhelmed the Americans.
+Of the 1,000 officers and men under St. Clair, only twenty-four escaped unharmed.
 As a result, President George Washington forced St. Clair to resign his post, and Congress initiated its first investigation of the executive branch.

 Background

 In the 1783 Treaty of Paris, which ended the American Revolutionary War, Great Britain recognized United States sovereignty of all the land east of the Mississippi River and south of the Great Lakes.
-The native tribes in the Old Northwest, however, were not parties to this treaty and many of them, especially leaders such as Little Turtle and Blue Jacket, refused to recognize American claims to the area northwest of the Ohio River.
+The native tribes in the Old Northwest, however, were not parties to this treaty, and many of them, especially leaders such as Little Turtle and Blue Jacket, refused to recognize American claims to the area northwest of the Ohio River.
 The young United States government, deeply in debt following the Revolutionary War and lacking the authority to tax under the Articles of Confederation, planned to raise funds via the methodical sale of land in the Northwest Territory.

-This plan necessarily called for the removal of both Native American villages and squatters.
-During the mid and late 1780s, a cycle of violence in Indian-White relations and the continued resistance of Native nations threatened to deter American settlement of the contested territory, so John Cleves Symmes and Jonathan Dayton petitioned President Washington and Secretary of War Henry Knox to use military force to crush the Miami.
+This plan necessarily called for the removal of both Native American villages and American squatters.
+During the mid and late 1780s, a cycle of violence in Indian-American relations and the continued resistance of Native nations threatened to deter American settlement of the contested territory, so territorial representatives John Cleves Symmes and Jonathan Dayton petitioned President Washington and Secretary of War Henry Knox to use military force to crush the Miami.

-A force of 1,453 men (320 regulars from the First American Regiment and 1,133 militia) under Brigadier General Josiah Harmar marched northwards from Fort Washington on the Ohio River on 7 October 1790.
+A force of 1,453 men (320 regulars from the First American Regiment and 1,133 militia) under Brigadier General Josiah Harmar marched northwards from Fort Washington on 7 October 1790.
 The campaign ended in disaster for the United States.
-On 19–22 October, near Kekionga (present-day Fort Wayne, Indiana), Harmar committed detachments that were ambushed by Native American forces defending their own territory.
-On three separate occasions, Harmar failed to reinforce the detachments.
-Suffering more than 200 casualties, as well as a loss of a third of his packhorses, Harmar ordered a retreat back to Ft.
-Washington.
+On 19–22 October, near Kekionga and Fort Miami (present-day Fort Wayne, Indiana), Harmar played into the hands of his enemies by dividing his forces.
+On three separate occasions, he failed to reinforce or reorganize his detachments as they were ambushed one after the other.
+Suffering more than 200 casualties, as well as a loss of a third of his packhorses, Harmar ordered a hasty retreat back to Fort Washington.
 Estimates of total Native casualties, killed and wounded, range from 120 to 150.
+The press vilified Harmar as a disgrace, and he would never hold a command again.